namanyayg/sympl/README.md

 &hellip;and I made just that.

 &hellip;and now it's open source.
-Improved plenty of times after learning from project experiences, I decided to let Sympl be in the hands of awesome developers who would tweak it, improve it, and make it better for people to use.

 ### Changelog